mixpanel/docs/pages/docs/tracking-methods/id-management/migrating-to-simplified-id-merge-system.md

 4. Other 3rd-party integration:

-   If you are sending a subset of events through 3rd-party platforms i.e. attribution and messaging tools, make sure to update the Mixpanel project token (or API secret) and ensure that 3rd-party events sent to Mixpanel are compatible with Simplified ID Merge.
-Refer to this [section](#understanding-simplified-id-merge) for more information.
+   If you are sending events from 3rd-party platforms (i.e. attribution and messaging tools), make sure to update the Mixpanel project token (or API secret) and ensure that 3rd-party events sent to Mixpanel are compatible with Simplified ID Merge.
+Refer to this [section](docs/tracking-methods/id-management/identifying-users#how-should-i-link-identified-ids-from-3rd-party-systems) for more information.

 <br />